Making Afro-German history visible – DW – 08/10/2023

 In Gdansk, he married for the second time, to an East Prussian woman called Emilie.

 He opened a "colonial goods store" and even supplied the German imperial court.
-He was a respected and well-known man.
-His daughters Erika and Doris attended a private elite school.
+He was a respected and well-known man, and his daughters Erika and Doris attended a private elite school.

 Then, the Nazis seized power in 1933.